easyish/arcrelay/README.md

 $ yarn dev
 `

-to be continued.....
+At this point you should be able to interact with the frontend in order to create orders on the testRPC blockchain

+### tl;dr: you need all three of these to work:
+- run `python -m SimpleHTTPServer 8080` in 'public' directory to host client
+- run `yarn dev` to host server
+- run `yarn testrpc`

+#### NOTE: If you accidentally close a part of the application with CTRL-Z instead of CTRL-C, you may need to kill the process using the port:
+`$ lsof -i :<PORT>`
+`$ kill -9 <PID>`

 [1] http://blog.teamtreehouse.com/install-node-js-npm-mac

 [2] http://blog.teamtreehouse.com/install-node-js-npm-linux

-NOTE: need all three to work
-- run "python -m SimpleHTTPServer 8080" in 'public' directory to host client
-- run "yarn dev" to host server
-- run "yarn testrpc"

-close port:
-$ lsof -i :<PORT>
-$ kill -9 <PID>